-The definitions are:

-- Light = predominantly sand or loamy sand,
+The definitions are: • Light = predominantly sand or loamy sand,

-- Heavy = predominantly clay (clay content >35%),

-- Medium = everything else.
+- Heavy = predominantly clay (clay content >35%), - Medium = everything else.

-- Recommendation: 1.
-Use farm-specific soil map, produced by a trained soil pedologist to determine soil texture group of the lower profile. - 2.
-Obtain this information from S-map Online. - 3.
-Obtain from legacy maps and accompanying bulletins. - 4.
+Recommendation: 1.
+Use farm-specific soil map, produced by a trained soil pedologist to determine soil texture group of the lower profile.

+- 2. Obtain from legacy maps and accompanying bulletins. - 3.
 Obtain from farmer knowledge.

-- The intent of light, medium and heavy is to differentiate between the subsoil's ability to hold soil moisture. - This information is not currently available from the Fundamental Soil Layer.
+Justification: • The intent of light, medium and heavy is to differentiate between the subsoil's ability to hold soil moisture. • This information is not currently available from the Fundamental